 Several visualizations are made available by SurfaceGenie:

-Heatmap: A hierarchically clustered heatmap of your input data.
+SurfaceGenie Plot: SurfaceGenie scores plotted in order of priority for all proteins in a dataset.

 SPC Histogram: Shows the distribution of SPC scores

+Clustered Heatmap: Visualize the relationship among samples within a dataset based on the relative abundance measurement contained in the .csv file.

-Genie Score: Shows the distribution of Genie Scores.
+Distribution Score: Shows the distribution of Genie Scores.

 CSV File

-You may select output variables to export as columns to the right of your original data.
+You may select data to export as columns appended to the right of your original data.
 The following variables are available for export:

-Surface Protein Concensus score (SPC): A measure of how likely the protein will be found on the cell surface.
+Surface Protein Concensus score (SPC): A predictive measure of the likelihood that a particular protein can be present at the cell surface.

-Gini coefficient (Gini): A measure of the distribution of the protein amongst samples.
+Distribution Score: A measure of the distribution of the protein amongst samples.
 A higher value corresponds to a more localized distribution.
 Wikipedia - Gini coefficient

-Signal strength (SS): A weighted value of the maximum value reported amongst samples for the protein
+Signal strength (SS): A weighted value of the maximum value reported among samples for the protein

 Genie Score (GS): SurfaceGenie's measure for the value of a protein as a potential marker of interest.